 Another product group dedicated to the production of polyurethane systems is Rokopol® series.
-These are general purpose polyether polyols used in the production of polyurethane foam (PUR) with closed-cell structure.
-Rokopol® GS364 and Rokopol® GS484 have very good mechanical and thermal insulation properties, ensuring high quality of the final product.
+These are general-purpose polyether polyols used in the production of polyurethane foam (PUR) with closed-cell structure.
+Rokopol® GS364 and Rokopol® GS484 have very good mechanical and thermal insulation properties, ensuring the high quality of the final product.
 They are mainly used for the production of foams for thermal insulation of devices such as fridges and freezers.
 The portfolio of the PCC Group also includes the Roflam series, flame retardants commonly used in polyurethane processing as thermal insulation of industrial cold stores.
-Roflam’s products are also well-suited for insulation materials such as: flood, block, layered and rigid foams, as well as sandwich panels.
+Roflam's products are also well-suited for insulation materials such as: flood, block, layered and rigid foams, as well as sandwich panels.

 The PCC Group also offers concentrated fluids with low pour point, that can be used in refrigeration, air conditioning, heating, solar installations and heat pumps.
 Roksol CCE Koncentrat and Roksol CPP Koncentrat are ideally suited as coolants working in closed systems.